-H5A.2 STRUCTURE OF THE SECONDARY PLAN
+H5.2 STRUCTURE OF THE SECONDARY PLAN

-All of this part of the document, consisting of the following text and Schedule H5A constitutes Amendment No. 31A to the Official Plan for the Town of Halton Hills.
-The appendices contain additional information that supports the policies of this Plan but do not form an operative part of the Plan.
+All of this part of the document, consisting of the following text and Schedule H5 constitutes Amendment No. 31 to the Official Plan for the Town of Halton Hills.
+Appendix A contains additional information that supports the policies of this Plan.

-H5A.3 LOCATION
+H5.3 LOCATION

-The Secondary Plan affects all lands as shown on Schedule H5A, which is generally bounded by:
+The Secondary Plan affects all lands as shown on Schedule H5, which is generally bounded by:

-- a) Steeles Ave to the south - b) Eighth Line to the east - c) Sixth Line and the boundary of the Greenbelt Plan to the west - d) The northern limit of Lot 1, Concessions 7 and 8.
+- a) Steeles Ave to the south - b) Eight Line to the east - c) Sixth Line and the boundary of the Greenbelt Plan to the west - d) The northern limit of Lot 2, Concessions 7 and 8.

-The Secondary Plan area contains approximately 147 hectares (363 acres) of land.
+The Secondary Plan area contains approximately 280 hectares (692 acres) of land.

-H5A.4 VISION STATEMENT
+H5.4 VISION STATEMENT